mythology-and-legends-in-warfare

 Signaling and Morale

 In Sparta, military training began at age seven with the agoge, a brutal upbringing that produced the most formidable soldiers in Greece.
-The red cloak was an integral part of this process.
+The red cloak was an integral part of this process, woven into the fabric of daily life from childhood to old age.

 Initiation into the Warrior Class